 - Fan Brycheiniog, 802 metres

 - Fan Gyhirych, 725 metres

 - Fan Frynych, 629 metres

 - Pen y Fan, 886 metres

 - Fan y Big, 719 metres

-Competitors must complete the course by visiting the check points in the correct order.
-The course follows the (squashed looking loop) route marked below, in a clockwise direction.
+Competitors must complete the course* by visiting the checkpoints in the correct order.
+Please visit the route maps and downloads page for more detail on the 2017 route.

-This route may be subject to change should conditions require.
+This course may be subject to change should conditions require.